iterative/dvc.org/static/docs/tutorials/deep/preparation.md

 ## Install DVC

-Now DVC software should be installed.
-The easiest way to install DVC is a system dependent package.
-DVC supports all common operating systems: MacOS, Linux and Windows.
-You can find the latest version of the package on the [home page](/).

-Alternatively, you can install DVC by Python package manager — PIP if you use
-Python:
+You'll need DVC on your system to continue this tutorial.
+Please refer to [Installation](/doc/install) for the easiest way to install DVC on your system.
+For this tutorial, installing DVC with [pip](https://pip.pypa.io/) is probably the easiest:

 ```dvc
 $ pip install dvc